01-the-differences-between-post-acute-and-long-term-care

 • Emergency medical alert systems

-Assisted living programs offer medication monitoring, emergency care and recreational activities among their many benefits.
+Assisted living programs offer medication monitoring, emergency care and recreational activities, among other benefits.
 CCRCs provide many of the same perks as other long-term care options while still enabling older adults to feel independent.
 SNFs and assisted living programs are the most intensive long-term care types, offering skilled medical assistance for individuals who need higher levels of care.

 Contact Prelude Services for Effective IT Solutions Within Long-Term Healthcare